lorenzofox3/lorenzofox/posts/controllers.md

 }
 ```

-We still have the data model (``$scope``) but the behaviour (or controller API) is returned by the function.
-The host is also injected so you can use properties/attributes to configure the controller.
+We still have the data model (``$scope``) but the behaviour (or controller API) is returned by the factory function.
+The host is also injected, so you can use properties/attributes to configure the controller.
 Any change will cause the bound generator to advance while the ``$scope`` is injected into the rendering loop:

 ```js